top of page

 Associate yourselves, O ye people, and ye shall be broken in pieces; and give ear, all ye of far countries: gird yourselves, and ye shall be broken in pieces; gird yourselves, and ye shall be broken in pieces.
 Take counsel together, and it shall come to nought; speak the word, and it shall not stand: for God is with us.
 (Isaiah 8:10)

-This is not spiritual arrogance; it is taking your legal and lawful divine authority over, and the stewardship of the life God gave you.
-This is what Paul means in 2 Corinthians 10:5, when he says: “Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ.”
+This is not spiritual arrogance; it is taking your legal and lawful divine authority over the stewardship of the life God gave you.
+This is what Paul means in 2 Corinthians 10:5 when he says: “Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ.”

-Learn to arrest imaginations, thoughts, words, and bring them into immediate captivity by the power of the Lord Jesus.
+Learn to arrest imaginations, thoughts, and words, bringing them into immediate captivity by the power of the Lord Jesus.
 Powers know who you are.
-The question is whether you know who you are, and if you will keep silent when you are supposed to fire back.
+The question is whether you know who you are and if you will remain silent when you are supposed to push back.

-Pilate knew something was different about Jesus the moment Jesus pushed back.
-He did not question him any further; he rather sought to release Him.
+Pilate recognized something was different about Jesus the moment He pushed back.
+He did not question Him further; instead, he sought to release Him.
 The power that threatened became the power that retreated.

-Until you push back against ungodly power, against the storm, the verdict, or any wording seeded into your life by anyone who has authority over you, the enemy will try to use their words to disrupt your destiny.
+Until you push back against ungodly power, the storm, the verdict, or any words seeded into your life by anyone in authority, the enemy will attempt to use their words to disrupt your destiny.

 And from thenceforth Pilate sought to release him.”
 (John 19:12)